kubernetes-monitoring/kubernetes-mixin/runbook.md

 + *Severity*: info
 + *Runbook*: [Link](https://runbooks.prometheus-operator.dev/runbooks/kubernetes/kubenodepressure/)

-# If soft thresholds are crossed, pods will be evicted respecting TerminationGracePeriod.
-If Hard thresholds are crossed grace period will be ignored.

 ##### Alert Name: "KubeNodeUnreachable"
 + *Message*: `{{ $labels.node }} is unreachable and some workloads may be rescheduled.`
 + *Severity*: warning